Luv'd Ones

 The Luv'd Ones were an American, all-female rock group, of the 1960s.

 Char Vinnedge's career as lead guitarist / singer began in the early 1960s with her all-girl group The Tremolons, in which she initially played all instrumentals and recorded a single on Wildwood Records (Benton Harbor, Michigan) for Komotion Music that contained: "Please Let Me Know" (w/vocals) and "Theme For A DJ" (instrumental).
 About a year later, they signed a record deal with Dunwich Records, changed their name to The Luv'd Ones, and released several more singles over a five-year period, mostly written by Char Vinnedge.
 The band broke up in 1969.

 After Luv'd Ones, Vinnedge founded the group Syrup.
-In 1971, she recorded an album, Nitro Function, with Billy Cox, the bass player for Jimi Hendrix.
+In 1971, she recorded an album, Nitro Function, with Billy Cox, the former bass player for Jimi Hendrix.
 The group was signed to Pye Records in 1971.